- A pillar page is a high-level piece of content that broadly overviews a core topic and links out to in-depth articles about specific subtopics.

 Topic clusters are groups of related content tightly organized around a core topic in a hub-and-spoke model.
 Each cluster contains a central pillar page (the hub) and is surrounded by cluster pages (the spokes).
 The topic cluster model, which Hubspot introduced, is particularly useful if blogging is an important part of your inbound marketing strategy.

 I’m a fanatic when it comes to this topic, so don’t miss my deep dive into content clusters.
 I cover best practices as well as the biggest mistakes that can fizzle out your results.
+You can also download a free topic cluster template from that post.

 There are three main components of an SEO topic cluster: